hunteke/temoa/docs/source/Documentation.rst

    not fall on a period boundary require unique time-value multipliers in the objective function.

-Many model-based analyses require sub-annual variations in demand as well.
-Temoa allows the modeler to subdivide years into slices, comprised of a season and a time of day (e.g.  winter evening).
-Unlike the periods, there is no restriction on what labels the modeler may assign to the :code:`time_season` and :code:`time_of_day` set elements.
+As noted above, Temoa allows the modeler to subdivide each year into a set of time slices, comprised of a season and a time of day.
+Unlike :code:`time_future`, there is no restriction on what labels the modeler may assign to the :code:`time_season` and :code:`time_of_day` set elements.

 A Word on Index Ordering